Magotchi/lpid-core-documents/LPID core documents.md

 ## ARTICLE VIII: Committees

-All committees shall be appointed as needed until the Party membership increases to 70 members, at which time the following committees will become committees for each Regular Convention and a Judicial Committee shall be a standing committee.

-## ARTICLE III: Other Committees

 ### SECTION 1

 The Finance Chairperson shall have the responsibility of increasing the treasury of the Party, and for such other duties as may be assigned by the Executive Committee.
 With the help and cooperation of the Executive Committee, the Finance Chairperson shall select a working finance committee to assist in the fulfillment of such Chairperson's duties.